UltraSuite/ultrasuite-doc/docs/index.md

 If using data from **UXTD, UXSSD, or UPX**, please cite the following paper:

-[1] Eshky, A., Ribeiro, M. S., Cleland, J., Richmond, K., Roxburgh, Z.,  Scobbie, J., & Wrench, A. (2018) **Ultrasuite: A repository of ultrasound and acoustic data from child speech therapy sessions**.
+- Eshky, A., Ribeiro, M. S., Cleland, J., Richmond, K., Roxburgh, Z.,  Scobbie, J., & Wrench, A. (2018) **Ultrasuite: A repository of ultrasound and acoustic data from child speech therapy sessions**.
 Proceedings of INTERSPEECH.
-Hyderabad, India. [[pdf](http://homepages.inf.ed.ac.uk/aeshky/pub/aeshky_IS18.pdf)] [[bibtex](http://homepages.inf.ed.ac.uk/aeshky/pub/aeshky_IS18.bib)]
+Hyderabad, India. [[paper](papers/ultrasuite_IS18.pdf)]

 If using data from the **Tongue and Lips (TaL) corpus**, please cite the following paper:

-[2] Ribeiro, M. S., Sanger, J., Zhang, J.-X., Eshky, A., Wrench, A., Richmond, K.,& Renals, S. (2021).  **TaL: a synchronised multi-speaker corpus of ultrasound tongue imaging, audio, and lip videos.** Proceedings of the IEEE Workshop on Spoken Language Technology (SLT).
-Shenzhen, China
+- Ribeiro, M. S., Sanger, J., Zhang, J.-X., Eshky, A., Wrench, A., Richmond, K.,& Renals, S. (2021).  **TaL: a synchronised multi-speaker corpus of ultrasound tongue imaging, audio, and lip videos.** Proceedings of the IEEE Workshop on Spoken Language Technology (SLT).
+Shenzhen, China. [[paper](papers/tal_corpus_SLT2021.pdf)]